-- c.
+- a.
+Roth IRA Contributions are Not Deductible.
+No deduction is allowed for Roth IRA contributions, including transfers, rollovers, and conversion contributions. - b.
 Tax Credit for Contributions.
-You may be eligible for a tax credit for your Traditional IRA contribution if you are age 18 or older, not a dependent of another taxpayer, and not a full-time student.
-The maximum annual tax credit is \$1,000 (or up to \$2,000 if married, filing jointly), unless modified by Congress.
-If you are eligible for the credit, it will reduce your federal income tax you owe dollar for dollar. - d.
+You may be eligible for a tax credit for your Roth IRA contribution if you are age 18 or older, not a dependent of another taxpayer, and not a full-time student.
+The maximum annual tax credit is \$1,000 (or up to \$2,000 if married, filing jointly, unless modified by Congress).
+If you are eligible for the credit, it will reduce the federal income tax you owe dollar for dollar. - c.
 Tax-Deferred Earnings.
-The investment earnings of your IRA are generally not subject to federal income tax until distributions are made (or in certain instances when distributions are deemed to be made).
+The investment earnings of your Roth IRA are not subject to federal income tax while they accumulate in your Roth IRA.
+When Roth IRA earnings are withdrawn as part of a qualified distribution, the Roth IRA earnings will be free of federal tax.
+If, however, a nonqualified distribution is withdrawn from the Roth IRA, the portion that represents Roth IRA earnings may be subject to taxes and penalties, if applicable.

-- e.
+d.
 Excess Contributions.
-Any contributions to your IRA over and above the permissible limits are considered "excess contributions" subject to an annual excise tax of 6% of the amount of the excess contributions for each year in which the excess contribution remains in your IRA.
-You must file IRS Form 5329 with your income taxes to report and pay any penalty taxes to the IRS. - Excess Contribution Correction By Due Date of Tax Return: Excess contributions may be corrected (so that the 6% excise tax will not apply) by withdrawing the excess contributions and related earnings, as determined by you, from the IRA on or before the due date (including extensions) for filing your federal income tax return for the year for which the contribution relates.
+Any contributions to your Roth IRA over and above the permissible limits are considered "excess contributions" subject to an annual excise tax of 6% of the amount of the excess contributions for each year in which the excess contribution remains in your IRA.
+You must file IRS Form 5329 with your income taxes to report and pay any penalty taxes to the IRS.

+Excess Contribution Correction By Due Date of Tax Return: Excess contributions may be corrected (so that the 6% excise tax will not apply) by withdrawing the excess contributions and related earnings, as determined by you, from the Roth IRA on or before the due date (including extensions) for filing your federal income tax return for the year for which the contribution relates.
 If, however, you timely filed your federal tax return, you can still have the excess contribution and related earnings returned to you within six months of the due date of your tax return for which the contribution relates, excluding extensions.

 When the excess contribution is removed with the related earnings, the amount of the excess contribution will not be considered a premature distribution nor be taxed as ordinary income.
 However, any earnings withdrawn will be taxed as ordinary income.
-In addition, the 10% penalty tax generally imposed on premature distributions will apply to the withdrawal of the earnings unless you have attained the age of 591⁄2 or meet another penalty exception.
-For assistance in calculating the earnings related to the excess contribution using the IRS-approved method, refer to Treasury Regulation 1.408-11, IRS Publication 590- A and your tax advisor.
+In addition, the 10% penalty tax generally imposed on premature distributions will apply to the withdrawal of the earnings unless you have attained the age of 591⁄2, or meet another penalty exception.
+For assistance in calculating the earnings related to the excess contribution using the IRS-approved method, refer to Treasury Regulation 1.408-11, IRS Publication 590-A and your tax advisor.